MartinPopovski1/musicVideoCollection/README.md

 ## Project flow

 For obtaining the data from the API, I created a service.
-The service handles HTTP requests and provides functions for populating the data for the components.
+The service handles HTTP requests, HTTP request errors, and provides functions for populating the data for the components.
 In a music collection app, the data is expected to be pretty big.
 So for filtering the data, I built a custom angular pipe, that should be good for performance.
+Also, I am showing loading message while loading and error message in case of occurring error while loading the data

 ## The CSS